-It's painting people, after all, that got Kirke out of her post-graduation rut, when she moved to Florida for a year during an “aimless” break from New York, where she grew up, to work at an art supplies store.
+It's painting people, after all, that got Kirke out of her post-graduation rut, when she moved to Florida for a year during an “aimless” break from her native New York to work at an art supplies store.
 There, she abandoned her own work until a regular offered her a corner of his studio.
 When she started up again, people and faces became her subjects—especially when she could paint them from real life.
 “I didn’t have any friends, so I just approached people in coffee shops and stuff—the studio owner’s wife, my boyfriend at the time.
 But I’m still not totally comfortable painting strangers.”

 The large portrait of Williams, the towering canvas of Sarah Sophie Flicker next to it—these are close friends of Kirke's.
 She has no desire to paint celebrities she doesn't know, other than Elvis, whom she paints from memory.
 The other faces around her studio include “one of the only moms I connected with” at her daughter Rafella’s school, whom Kirke got to know in particular after she painted her five-year-old daughter nude.
 “She was like, ‘Yeah, sure, when should I pick her up?’"
 Kirke recalled with a laugh.
 "I was like, ‘Yeah, this lady’s cool, she gets it.'"